Yes! PreCure 5: Eternal

 Scorp is the first member of Eternal to appear in the series, who seems to be knowledgeable about Syrup and his circumstances.
 When fighting, he transforms into a form resembling a scorpion.
 Despite them not getting along well at first, he gradually befriends Bunbee.
 He last appeared in episode 11.
-He's also the final boss of the game, having the ability to transform into a giant scorpion-like monster.
+Scorp is also the final boss of the game, having the ability to transform into a giant scorpion-like monster.